Abibubble/harrison-nye/README.md

 - Fix carousel
 - Wedding colour scheme - white, purple, blue
-- Dropdown to select people attending from a list.
-One submission per person
 - Add new RSVP or I'm done buttons

 Escape room